dr-JT/semoutput/README.md

 Uses the sjPlot package to print the correlation table

-See <a href="http://englelab.gatech.edu/R/Example_semoutput.html" download>An Example Output</a>
+See <a download="http://englelab.gatech.edu/R/Example_semoutput.html">An Example Output</a>

-This output is based on the [SEM lavaan tutorial](http://lavaan.ugent.be/tutorial/sem.html).
+The Example Output is based on the [SEM lavaan tutorial](http://lavaan.ugent.be/tutorial/sem.html).

 ## Easy to use